mergermarket/api-entitlements-schema/README.md

 ### `apis`

-Within the `apis` object keys repesent APIs identified by thier base URL (excluding the scheme/protocol) and values represent access to that API
+Within the `apis`, object keys repesent APIs identified by their base URL (excluding the scheme/protocol) and values represent access to that API

 ```json
 {